 I use about 1.5 -2 rolls per week.
 Whether wiping up spills, washing or drying fruits and veggies, using them as napkins, etc., I usually buy a two-pack of Bounty which is around $3.79.
 Sometimes I buy other brands but that’s about what I pay on average… close to $200/year.
 That doesn’t even include the cost of sponges.
 I would imagine a family of 4 goes through a lot more: say 4-5 rolls per week.
 Buying a 6-pack at around $12.29 per pack will save them $630+ per year.

-Here’s the best part: They are 100% earth-friendly and so, I had to add them to the Instant PotLuck™ product line.
-I have them printed here in the USA as well as in Sweden.
-Now you can enjoy the original Swedish dishcloths and get hooked on them like me.
+Here’s the best part: They are 100% eco-friendly and so, I had to add them to the Instant PotLuck™ product line.
+Now you can enjoy the original Swedish dishcloths and get hooked on them, too.
+(BTW: if you have a business and want to add your own designs, we also do custom prints.)

 JOIN OUR CLOSED FACEBOOK GROUP WHERE YOU CAN SHARE YOUR RECIPES AND IDEAS.